BIOS6623-UCD/bios6623-athwing/Project0/README.md

-Here is an example project readme file.
-You should modify this for your project and do this for every project over the term.
-This project contains the analysis and report files for project 0 for the Bios 6623 class.
-Data are kept out of this directory.
-If you are interested in working on the project and do not have the data, please write nichole.carlson@ucdenver.edu and I can provide a copy of this dataset.
-It is a teaching dataset from historical data.

 The general info on this project is: 1) SAS and R analysis and data management files can be found in the Code folder; 2) Reports contain the graphs and figures from my code and the reports that were created along the way; 3) Docs contains graphs and figures at times and